zilliztech/GPTCache/README.md

 ![GPTCache Struct](docs/GPTCacheStructure.png)

-- **LLM Adapter**: The user interface to adapt different LLM model requests to the GPT cache protocol.
+- **LLM Adapter**:
+The LLM Adapter is designed to integrate different LLM models by unifying their APIs and request protocols.
+GPTCache offers a standardized interface for this purpose, with current support for ChatGPT integration.
   - [x] Support OpenAI chatGPT API.
   - [ ] Support other LLMs, such as Hugging Face Hub, Bard, Anthropic, and self-hosted models like LLaMa.
-- **Embedding Extractor**: Embed the text into a dense vector for similarity search.
+- **Embedding Extractor**:
-  - [x] Keep the text as a string without any changes.
+This module is created to extract embeddings from requests for similarity search.
+GPTCache offers a generic interface that supports multiple embedding APIs, and presents a range of solutions to choose from.
+  - [x] Disable embedding.
+This will turn GPTCache into a keyword-matching cache.
-  - [x] Support the OpenAI embedding API.
+  - [x] Support OpenAI embedding API.
   - [x] Support [Towhee](https://towhee.io/) with the paraphrase-albert-small-v2 model.
   - [ ] Support [Hugging Face](https://huggingface.co/) embedding API.
   - [ ] Support [Cohere](https://docs.cohere.ai/reference/embed) embedding API.
   - [ ] Support [fastText](https://fasttext.cc) embedding API.
   - [ ] Support [SentenceTransformers](https://www.sbert.net) embedding API.
 - **Cache Storage**:
+Cache Storage is where the response from LLMs, such as ChatGPT, is stored.
+Cached responses are retrieved to assist in evaluating similarity and are returned to the requester if there is a good semantic match.
+At present, GPTCache supports SQLite and offers a universally accessible interface for extension of this module.
   - [x] Support [SQLite](https://sqlite.org/docs.html).
   - [ ] Support [PostgreSQL](https://www.postgresql.org/).
   - [ ] Support [MySQL](https://www.mysql.com/).